Decolonise (not diversify) Therapy.

 This webinar comes at a critical time, however the movement to decolonise our practice and systems has been ongoing

 Decoloniality as an ethical practice involves accountability and response- ability.
 It asks us to examine the power centre from which ‘others’ are categorised as ‘diverse’ or meant to integrate into.
-It requires transparency about positionality, privilege, bias-lens and practice
+It requires transparency about positionality, privilege and power.

 In this 2 part webinar we will explore: